-- We’re starting to have a fair few character profiles for DC Comics’ Black Canary.
+- We now have a fair few character profiles for DC Comics’ Black Canary.

-- Readers who do not realise that the character dates back to the the 1940s might be confused.
+- This might confuse readers who do not realise that the character dates back to the 1940s.

 Therefore, here are the Black Canary profiles on writeups.org and what they do.

 The chronological song